 'I'll be working.'
 Harry tilted his head, curiously watching Draco's slightly smirking face.
-The blond was winning, and they both knew it.
+Draco was winning, and they both knew it.
 'Just as she's going to.'

 'It's just a saying; one that I happen to believe in.'

-'We have two years to prove each other wrong', Draco said slowly to make sure that Harry understood him.
+'We have two years to prove each other wrong,' Draco said, slowly to make sure that Harry understood him.
 'Two years for me to make you fall in love with me; two years for you to prove to me that you never will.'

 'Uhm … are you suggesting that we should get married?'
-Harry hoped that saying it would make him change his mind and let it go.
-But Draco just smiled, stepped toward Harry, and said, 'Yes, Potter.
+Harry hoped that saying it would make him change his mind and let it go, but Draco just smiled, stepped toward Harry, and said, 'Yes, Potter.
 Do try to keep up.'

 'Why not?
 Let's do it, let's get married for two years.'
 He took a few steps down towards the men's rings as Draco slowly followed him.
 'Then when we're still not in love with each other, we can get a divorce.'

-Draco looked at him and frowned, shaking his head slightly.
-'No, it would not be good for my name if we get a divorce after only two years.
+'No, it would not be good for my family if we get a divorce after only two years.
 And I'm sure you would rather no one knew about it, other than family and, in your case, close friends.'

 'Right.'
 Harry wouldn't appreciate the attention they'd get for it.
 He gestured down to the case.
 'So, which ring do you like?'

 Draco studied Harry for a moment before answering.
 'If we do this, we have to do it by the rules.'